 Other than Mr. Scalzo, none of the NEOs have an employment agreement.
-Each of the NEOs other than Mr. Scalzo participate in The Simply Good Foods Company Executive Severance Plan (the "Executive Severance Plan").
+Each of the NEOs other than Mr. Cunfer participate in The Simply Good Foods Company Executive Severance Plan (the "Executive Severance Plan").
 See "Potential Payments Upon Termination or Change in Control" for a description of the Executive Severance Plan.
-At the time of their respective hire dates, we entered into employment letters with each of Messrs.
-Cunfer, Kraft, Parker and Mses.
-Hunsberger and Zink.
-Each of these NEOs' employment is "at will," and the employment letter does not include a specific term.
-The employment letters set forth an initial base salary and provide for increases from time to time by the Board.
+At the time of their respective hire dates, we entered into employment offer letters with each of Messrs.
+Tanner, Mara, and Kraft, and Mses.
+Short and Zink.
+Each of these NEOs' employment is "at will," and the employment offer letter does not include a specific term.
+The employment offer letters set forth an initial base salary and provide for increases from time to time by the Board.
 Each NEO is eligible for an annual cash incentive award, with a target amount set as a percentage of their base salary and the actual amount based upon the achievement of performance goals established by the Compensation Committee from time to time.
-The employment letters provide that each NEO is eligible to participate in the employee benefit plans, programs and policies maintained by us from time to time.
+The employment offer letters provide that each NEO is eligible to participate in the employee benefit plans, programs and policies maintained by us from time to time.